Erwin Relaxes Before Writing

 Erwin K. Roberts, a pen-name, has enjoyed adventure fiction from his youngest days.
 Long before he could read he loved Theater of the Mind. (a/k/a Old Time Radio) His family read many things to him.
 These included Kipling’s “Just So Stories,” “Swiss Family Robinson,” and many others.
 (All before Disney ever “adapted” them.)
 The first film he remembers seeing is “The Story of Robin Hood & his Merry Men,” with previews for the re-release of “King Kong.”

 Erwin returned to writing at the beginning of the 21st century.
 He now has over a dozen books that he has contributed to, or written entirely.
 Two of those he has published under his Modern Knights Press imprint.
-A third is due out shortly.
+A third was released in July.

 On this site Erwin plans to promote his books, and share some of his stories that don’t fit anywhere else, or are otherwise orphaned.